pixonaut/public-bdd-starterkit-selenium/README.md

 # public-bdd-starterkit-selenium
 An entry-level BDD starter kit using Cucumber + Selenium with NodeJS

-# Cucumber + Selenium + NodeJS
-> A tutorial for behavior driven, end-to-end testing.

 ### Setup
 * Install dependencies with `npm i`.
 * Create a `.env` file in the root of your project.